-Transient occupancy tax (TOT) revenues rebounded in fiscal 2011, increasing a total of \$1.1 million (14.7%) to \$8.3 million.
-After reaching its peak of \$11.3 million in fiscal 2008, TOT revenues declined by \$2.7 million in fiscal 2009, and again by an additional \$1.4 million in fiscal 2010, to an annual low of \$7.2 million.
+Transient occupancy tax (TOT) revenue continued to rebound in fiscal 2012, increasing another \$1.1 million (13.3%) to \$9.4 million.
+After reaching its peak of \$11.3 million in fiscal 2008, TOT revenues declined by \$2.7 million in fiscal 2009, and by an additional \$1.4 million in fiscal 2010, to an annual low of \$7.2 million.
 This was a cumulative decline of 36% from the peak achieved in fiscal 2008.
-While a portion of this decrease was attributed to reduced room availability at one of the larger hotels (due to a major renovation project that was completed in April 2010), most of the drop is attributable to economic factors.
-These economic factors now appear to be improving.
-The City's two largest hotels, the Ritz Carlton Laguna Niguel and the St. Regis Monarch Beach, appeal primarily to high-end domestic and international visitors, in addition to corporate events and meetings.
-In fiscal 2011 the City experienced eleven months where the TOT revenues were higher than the prior year's monthly amount, with the trend being a continuation from the last two months of fiscal 2010.
-This reversed a trend from the first ten months of fiscal 2010 in which declines were experienced in TOT revenues received when compared to same month in fiscal 2009.
-Sales tax revenues also increased in fiscal 2011 by 5.7%, or \$166,000, to a total of \$3.1 million.
-Sales tax revenues declined by 18.3% in fiscal 2009 and declined a further 3.1% in fiscal 2010.
-Since many of the largest sales tax generating businesses are reliant on tourism, this revenue tends to move along a similar trend line with transient occupancy.
-The summer season, when the largest proportion of transient occupancy and sales tax revenues are generated, saw significant improvement in both transient occupancy tax and sales tax in calendar year 2011 and the City anticipates this will continue through-out the remainder of calendar 2011 and calendar 2012, as the economy continues to slowly improve.
+While a portion of this decrease was attributed to reduced room availability at one of the larger hotels (due to a major renovation project that was completed in April 2010), most of the drop was attributable to economic factors.
+These economic factors continue to show signs of improvement.
+The City's two largest hotels, the Ritz Carlton and the St. Regis Monarch Beach, appeal primarily to high-end domestic and international visitors, in addition to hosting corporate events and meetings.
+In fiscal 2012 every month's TOT revenues were higher than the prior year's monthly amount.
+These increases reversed a trend from the first ten months of fiscal 2010 in which declines were experienced in TOT received when compared to periods in fiscal 2009.

+Sales tax revenue also continued to rebound in fiscal 2012, with an increase of 16.1%, or \$0.5 million over last year, to a total of \$3.6 million.
+Sales tax revenue had declined by 18.3% in fiscal 2009, and declined a further 3.1% in fiscal 2010, followed by a healthy increase of 5.7% in fiscal 2011.
+Since many of the largest sales tax generating businesses are reliant on tourism and business meetings, this revenue tends to move along a similar trend line with transient occupancy.
+The summer season, when the largest proportion of transient occupancy and sales tax revenues are generated, saw significant improvement in both transient occupancy tax and sales tax revenue in calendar 2012, and the City anticipates this will continue through-out the remainder of calendar 2012 into calendar 2013 as the economy continues to slowly improve.

-Until 2007, California's economic growth and unemployment rates largely mirrored that of the rest of the United States.
-However, beginning in 2008 and continuing throughout 2011 the California economy, due largely to the collapse of the housing market, weakened to a greater extent than the nation as a whole.
-Most experts believe that California's recovery will, similarly, occur later and more slowly than the rest of the country.
-The local unemployment rate, which stood at 2.8% in calendar year 2007, surged to 7.0% by fiscal 2010.
-The final rate for 2011 is not yet available, but the expectation is that it has not changed significantly from the 2010 rate.
-With a relatively more-educated populace, Dana Point is somewhat better off than California as a whole, which experienced an unemployment rate of over 12% in 2010.
-Locally, Dana Point has experienced growth in median household income (up 6.9% since 2002) and per capita income (up 10.3% since 2002).
-However, over the last two years, both median household income and per capita income have declined, falling by \$13,400 (15.4%) and \$5,700 (12.0%), respectively.
-Recent economic forecasts point to income growth resuming over the next five years.
+Until 2007, California's economic growth and unemployment rates largely mirrored that of the United States.
+However, from 2008 through 2012, California's economy was weaker than the nation as a whole; this is widely attributed to the collapse and slow recovery in the housing market.
+Many believe that California's recovery will be slower and occur over a longer period of time.
+The local unemployment rate, which stood at 2.8% in calendar 2007, surged to 7.0% by fiscal 2010.
+The final rate for calendar 2011 dropped to 6.7%, and the rate for fiscal 2012 is not yet available, but is expected to drop slightly.
+With a relatively more-educated populace, Dana Point remains relatively better off than California as a whole, which in June of 2012 had an unemployment rate of 10.7%.
+Locally, Dana Point has experienced minor growth in median household income (up 1.5% since 2003) and per capita income (up 1.2% since 2003).
+However, since fiscal 2010, both median household income and per capita income have declined, falling by \$13,400 (15.4%) and \$3,300 (6.8 %), respectively.
+Recent economic forecasts point to income growth occurring over the next five years.